LabMACS/AIDD/Microphone_STL_3Dfile/README.md

 This section shares the STL files for the specific-developed enclosure cap that embeds the hydrophone/emitter device, based on piezo caps.
 This cap is designed to hermetically seal a 40cm-long Teflon tube that contains the device hardware in order to ensure watertightness.
 This component was made using an industrial-quality SLA (stereolithography) 3D printer, reproducing the already validated CoPiDi* hydrophone, with same form and dimensions.
 The cap can be removed to access the hydrophone and other components without compromising the waterproofing.
 ***

-Further details about CoPiDi hydrophone could be found in "De Marco, R.; Di Nardo, F.; Lucchetti, A.; Virgili, M.; Petetta, A.; Li Veli, D.; Screpanti, L.; Bartolucci, V.; Scaradozzi, D. The Development of a Low-Cost Hydrophone for Passive Acoustic Monitoring of Dolphin’s Vocalizations.
-Remote Sens.
-2023, 15, 1946. https://doi.org/10.3390/rs15071946"
+Further details about CoPiDi hydrophone could be found in "De Marco, R.; Di Nardo, F.; Lucchetti, A.; Virgili, M.; Petetta, A.; Li Veli, D.; Screpanti, L.; Rocco De Marco, Francesco Di Nardo, Alessandro Lucchetti, Massimo Virgili, Andrea Petetta, Daniel Li Veli, Laura Screpanti, Veronica Bartolucci, David Scaradozzi.
+The Development of a Low-Cost Hydrophone for Passive Acoustic Monitoring of Dolphin’s Vocalizations.
+Remote Sensing.
+2023, 15, 1946. https://doi.org/10.3390/rs15071946
 For further information about the project, model and parameters, please look at
 - https://www.irbim.cnr.it/progetto-dettagli/life-delfi/
 ***